hyptpc/ml-particle/README.md

 $ python3 normalized_confusion_matrix.py 10 30
 ```

-Get the confusion matrix figure, and you can know the accuracy for each particle
+Get the confusion matrix, and you can know the accuracy for each particle